 "Agreement" means this Master Services Agreement, including all amendments, modifications or supplements thereto.

 "Assumed Liabilities" means any liabilities or obligations arising under or pursuant to the Transportation Contracts that either: (a) arise, or are attributable to acts or omissions occurring, during the Term, or (b) arise as a result of any breach by ENA of any Operational Agreements.
-Such liabilities or obligations shall include (i) responding to any OFOs or EFOs, (ii) performance of any imbalance trading and (ii) payment of any imbalance penalties in accordance with the PG&E G-BAL tariff schedule or any other applicable tariff(s) schedule, except to the extent that such imbalance penalties arise as a result of any breach by Customer of any Operational Agreements.
+Such liabilities or obligations shall include (i) responding to any OFOs or EFOs, (ii) performance of any imbalance trading and (ii) payment of any imbalance penalties in accordance with the PG&E G-BAL tariff schedule or any other applicable tariff(s) schedule, except to the extent that such imbalance penalties arise as a result of any breach by Palo Alto of any Operational Agreements.

 "Btu" means the amount of energy required to raise the temperature of one pound of pure water one degree Fahrenheit (1oF) from 59 degrees Fahrenheit (590F) to 60 degrees Fahrenheit (60oF).
 The term "MMBtu" means one million Btus.

-"Business Day" means a Day on the majority of which Federal Reserve member banks in New York City are open for business .
+"Business Day" means a Day on the majority of which Federal Reserve member banks in New York City are open for business and a Business Day shall open at 8:00 a.m. and close at 5:00 p.m. local time.

+"CPUC" means the California Public Utilities Commission.

 "Claims" means all claims or actions, threatened or filed and whether groundless, false or fraudulent, that directly or indirectly relate to the subject matters of the indemnity, and the resulting losses, damages, expenses, attorneys' fees and court costs, whether incurred by settlement or otherwise, and whether such claims or actions are threatened or filed prior to or after the termination of this Agreement.